Megan Coles, Our Eliza playwright, Savage Cove native wins 2014 BMO Winterset Award for first novel

 Christopher Mitchelmore, MHA (The Straits-White Bay North)

-Posted on March 28, 2015, in Art, Business, Community Economic Development, Heritage, History and tagged alan doyle, award, bmo, books, eating habits of the chronically lonesome, Great Northern Peninsula, literary, megan gail coles, michael crummey, our eliza, savage cove, sweetland, where i belong, winterset.
+Posted on March 28, 2015, in Art, Business, Community Economic Development, History, Tourism and tagged alan doyle, award, bmo, books, eating habits of the chronically lonesome, Great Northern Peninsula, literary, megan gail coles, michael crummey, our eliza, savage cove, sweetland, where i belong, winterset.
 Bookmark the permalink.
 Leave a comment.